dmartinol/odh-dashboard/docs/mcp/epics/catalogs/list-catalogs/specs.md

 ### Data Fetching Flow

 1. **Fetch MCPRegistry Instances**
-   - Query MCPRegistry CRDs from the selected project namespace
+   - Query MCPRegistry CRDs from the 'toolhive-system' namespace
    - If "All projects" is selected (empty string), query from all namespaces
    - Use `useMcpRegistries` hook with appropriate namespace parameter